mikejonestechno/investment-analytics/pages/readme.md

 - How much do I need to retire?
 - How much will inflation or interest rates affect my retirement portfolio, both before and during retirement?
-- How much do I need in my investment portfolio today in order to have acrued enough to retire in the future?
+- How much do I need in my investment portfolio today in order to have accrued enough to retire in the future?

 ## Made in Australia